- Must visit

 Discover the best of Palma de Mallorca — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Palma de Mallorca trip today.

-Service is usually included.
-Round up or leave 5-10% for good restaurant service; small change for taxis and cafes is enough.
+Service is often included.
+Round up or leave 5-10% in restaurants for good service; round up taxi fares; small change is fine in cafes.

 Find answers to the most common questions about traveling from Budapest to Palma by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at Palma, this guide helps you travel smarter and with confidence.